Michigan Auto Insurance [Rates + Cheap Coverage Guide]

 Now that we have sorted through some data about auto insurance costs to the individual consumer, let’s take a look at some important statistics about the insurance companies themselves.

 First, let’s examine loss ratio and how it impacts your insurance.
 What exactly is a loss ratio?
 How is it calculated and why should you even care about it?

 The insurance loss ratio is the proportion of incurred losses compared to earned premiums expressed as a percentage.
 A high loss ratio means that an insurance company has paid out too many claims, which will subsequently lead to a rise in future premiums for all consumers.

 For example, an auto insurer collects $100,000 of premiums in a given year and pays out $20,000 in claims, the company’s loss ratio is 20 percent ($20,000 incurred losses/$100,000 earned premiums).

 Over 20 percent of drivers in Michigan ( a whopping 20.3 percent to be exact) are driving without insurance, which ranks as just the 4th-highest percentage in the nation.

 The Michigan Department of Insurance and Financial Services (MDIFS) has created the Your Guide to Automobile Insurance as a useful tool that outlines all the insurance enhancements available to you.

-Pay-by-the-mile car insurance plans offered by companies like Metromile are growing in their popularity, unfortunately, they are not yet active in the Sunflower State.
+Pay-by-the-mile auto insurance plans offered by companies like Metromile are growing in their popularity, unfortunately, they are not yet active in the Sunflower State.

 Other Usage-Based Insurance programs (UBI) are active and available to drivers in Michigan.
 Programs like SmartRide from Nationwide or Snapshot from Progressive or Drive Safe & Save from State Farm offer discounts to drivers based on their driving habits and capabilities.